project-clara/project-clara/.github/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the full Propelling test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full Project-Clara test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.